Conditional quantile sequential estimation for stochastic codes

 \end{itemize} \end{corollary}

-\begin{remark} For other values of $\gamma$ and $\beta$, the derived inequalities do not imply the convergence to 0 of $a_n(x)$ this is why we do not present them. \end{remark} From this corollary we can derive \textit{optimal} choices for $(\beta, \gamma)$, that is parameters for which our upper-bound on the mean square error decreases with the fastest rate.
+\begin{remark} For other values of $\gamma$ and $\beta$, the derived inequalities do not imply the convergence to 0 of $a_n(x)$. \end{remark} From this corollary, the \textit{optimal} choices for $(\beta, \gamma)$ can be derived, or more precisely parameters for which our upper-bound on the mean squared error decreases with the fastest rate.